PMET-public/module-storystore-sample/README.md

 This is an example of a module compatible with the MagentoEse Data Installer.

-The default installation method is compatible with the Data Insaller command line tool: ``bin/magento gxd:datainstall``
+The example shown is compatible with the Data Installer command line tool: `bin/magento gxd:datainstall`

 #### Usage